johnwamburu/MyBlog/content/pages/about.md

 I have a degree in Software Engineering - they actually let me graduate top of that class.

-I am taking a Masters in Computer Science (At Gatech).

 I like scaling challenges and high performance computing architectures.
 A lot.

 I tend to respond to [email](mailto:jwamburu@gatech.edu) within 24 hours.